Zerayul-X/GameProduction2/BetaRelease/Sounds/README.txt

-All sounds were made by LittleRobotSoundFactory
+All sounds effects were made by LittleRobotSoundFactory Soundtrack was made by MDK